 Ukrainian experts say Russian Oreshnik ballistic missile is based on outdated technology – CNN

-Ukrainian experts have concluded that Russia's "latest" development is based on outdated technology, based on fragments of the Russian Oreshnik missile that attacked Dnipro in 2024.
+Ukrainian experts have concluded that Russia's "latest" development is based on outdated technology, judging by remnants of a Russian Oreshnik missile deployed in an attack on Dnipro in 2024.

 Source: CNN; United24 Media, a Ukrainian digital media platform

-Details: Andrii Kulchytskyi, an expert at the Kyiv Scientific Research Institute of Forensic Expertise, told CNN that an Oreshnik missile wreckage suggests that there was "nothing so terrible about its use".
+Details: Andrii Kulchytskyi, an expert at the Kyiv Scientific Research Institute of Forensic Expertise, told CNN that the Oreshnik missile wreckage suggests that there was "nothing so terrible about its use".

 "Here is a gyroscope from Oreshnik – Yuri Gagarin flew with one of these", he commented.

-Another expert said Soviet-era vacuum tubes were found among the fragments.
+Another expert said Soviet-era vacuum tubes were found among the wreckage.

-As United24 Media writes, the missile uses an inertial navigation system controlled by an analogue gyroscope.
-Control boards recovered from the fragments indicate the presence of glass-enclosed electron tubes – likely krytrons or high-frequency resonators – suggesting the missile's architecture is not fully digital.
+United24 Media reported that the missile's inertial navigation system is controlled by an analogue gyroscope.
+Control boards recovered from the debris indicate the presence of glass-enclosed electron tubes – likely krytrons or high-frequency resonators – suggesting the missile's architecture is not fully digital.

-Some components bear manufacturing markings from 2018, indicating they were likely intended for earlier projects.
+Some components bear manufacturing markings from 2018, indicating that they were probably intended for earlier projects.

 Background: